return42/sphkerneldoc/linux_src_doc/mm/memory_c.rst

 .. c:function:: void unmap_mapping_range(struct address_space *mapping, loff_t const holebegin, loff_t const holelen, int even_cows)

-    unmap the portion of all mmaps in the specified address_space corresponding to the specified page range in the underlying file.
+    unmap the portion of all mmaps in the specified address_space corresponding to the specified byte range in the underlying file.

     :param struct address_space \*mapping:
         the address space containing mmaps to be unmapped.